 The court stated that, “While undoubtedly correct, a person seeking to make a bid at a court foreclosure hearing should be prepared with an unconditional bid.
 It is folly to assume that the Master (or Justice) may be willing to consider extraneous matters or materials to those presented when it is well-recognized that the Master (or Justice) may exercise the court’s discretion to engage in and supervise a more traditional bidding procedure.”

 This may seem to licensees to be against the grain of common sense.
 Surely, one may ask, there was no prejudice here, given that the subject removal addendum was readily available?
 Although this is likely an unusual case, it highlights that in a busy courtroom, where many approvals of sale are being dealt with, the court may insist on strict compliance with its procedures.
 The practice note to take away from this case is that if a new offer is to be presented in court during the approval for sale process, the new offer should ‘stand on its own,’ and include all relevant terms, documents, and subject removal addendum.

 Licensees are reminded that foreclosure transactions are very different from regular real estate transactions, and it is incumbent on licensees without experience in this area to seek assistance in order to avoid potential pitfalls.

-Additional resources for licensees can be found on the Real Estate Council website including an article in the June 2014 Report from Council, “Acting for Buyers in Foreclosure Sales” or the PDP course “Foreclosures and Court Ordered Sales” offered by BCREA.
+Additional resources for licensees can be found on the BCFSA website including an article in the June 2014 Report from Council, “Acting for Buyers in Foreclosure Sales” or the PDP course “Foreclosures and Court Ordered Sales” offered by BCREA.
 As always, a first step for information is to seek guidance from your managing broker.

 [i] Reliable Mortgages Investment Corp. v.
 Gautam, 2017 BCCA 233, paragraph 20